bluefireteam/audioplayers/getting_started.md

 ### AudioCache

-In order to play Local Assets, you must use the `AudioCache` class.
-AudioCache is not available for Flutter Web.

-Flutter does not provide an easy way to play audio on your assets, but this class helps a lot.
+Flutter does not provide an easy way to play audio on your local assets, but that's where the `AudioCache` class comes into play.
 It actually copies the asset to a temporary folder in the device, where it is then played as a Local File.
 It works as a cache because it keeps track of the copied files so that you can replay them without delay.

+If desired, you can change the `AudioCache` per player via the `AudioPlayer().audioCache` property or for all players via `AudioCache.instance`.

 ### playerId

 By default, each time you initialize a new instance of AudioPlayer, a unique playerId is generated and assigned to it using the [uuid package](https://pub.dev/packages/uuid).
 This is used internally to route messages between multiple players, and it allows you to control multiple audios at the same time.
 If you want to specify the playerId, you can do so when creating the playing:

 ```dart
   final player = AudioPlayer(playerId: 'my_unique_playerId');